algovista-collab/QWorld_QEC_QKD_QML/Stabilizer_Codes.md

 Stabilizer codes are defined with respect to a stabilizer group $S$.
 We label the stabilizer code based on $S$ as $C(S)$.
 Then, the ingredients for $C(S)$ are

 * **Encoding:** The simultaneous stabilizer states of the stabilizer group $S$ define the basis elements of the codespace.
-An encoding circuit can be systematically constructed using the generators of $S$; a procedure we will show later.
+An encoding circuit can be systematically constructed using the generators of $S$;
 * **Syndrome measurements:** All generators of $S$ are measured one by one.
 The results of the measurement indicate which error has occurred.
 * **Decoding:** Decoding is also based on $S$.
 * **Logical gates:** These can also be constructed from $S$.